nutanix/nutanix.ansible/README.md

 | 1.2.0 | | pc2022.4, pc2022.1.0.2, pc.2021.9.0.5 | | no |
 | 1.1.0 | | pc2022.1.0.2, pc.2021.9.0.5, pc.2021.8.0.1 | foundation v5.2, foundation v5.1.1, foundation central v1.3, foundation central v1.2 | no |

-## Prism Central
-> For the 1.1.0 release of the ansible plugin it will have N-2 compatibility with the Prism Central APIs.
-This release was tested against Prism Central versions pc2022.1.0.2, pc.2021.9.0.5 and pc.2021.8.0.1.

-> For the 1.2.0 release of the ansible plugin it will have N-2 compatibility with the Prism Central APIs.
-This release was tested against Prism Central versions pc.2022.4, pc2022.1.0.2 and pc.2021.9.0.5.

-> For the 1.3.0 release of the ansible plugin it will have N-2 compatibility with the Prism Central APIs.
-This release was tested against Prism Central versions pc.2022.4, pc2022.1.0.2 and pc.2021.9.0.4.

-> For the 1.4.0 release of the ansible plugin it will have N-2 compatibility with the Prism Central APIs.
-This release was tested against Prism Central versions pc.2022.4, pc2022.1.0.2 and pc.2021.9.0.4.

-> For the 1.5.0 release of the ansible plugin it will have N-2 compatibility with the Prism Central APIs.
-This release was tested against Prism Central versions pc.2022.6, pc.2022.4.0.2 and pc2022.1.0.2.

-> For the 1.7.0 release of the ansible plugin it will have N-2 compatibility with the Prism Central APIs.
-This release was tested against Prism Central versions pc.2022.6, pc.2022.4 and pc2022.1.0.2.

-> For the 1.8.0 release of the ansible plugin it will have N compatibility with the Prism Central APIs.
-This release was tested against Prism Central version pc.2022.6 .

-> For the 1.9.0 release of the ansible plugin it will have N-1 compatibility with the Prism Central APIs.
-This release was tested against Prism Central version pc.2023.1 and pc.2023.1.0.1 .

-> For the 1.9.1 release of the ansible plugin it will have N-1 compatibility with the Prism Central APIs.
-This release was tested against Prism Central version pc.2023.3 and pc.2023.1.0.2 .

-> For the 1.9.2 release of the ansible plugin it will have N-1 compatibility with the Prism Central APIs.
-This release was sanity tested against Prism Central version pc.2024.1 .

 ### Notes:
 1. Static routes module (ntnx_static_routes) is supported for PC versions >= pc.2022.1